kshia/NYTSearch/README.md

 ## Notes

+Since I used a Dialog Fragment instead of a new activity for my filters, I did not have a reason to implement Serializable or Parcelable.
 It was difficult to diagnose issues with API Rate Limit errors when using the Article Search API.
 Working between fragments was also a bit of a challenge with the listener implementation.
 I could not figure out how to use 2 separate date pickers in a single fragment with another fragment as the listener since the listener could not differentiate between the two date pickers.

 ## Open-source libraries used